GSK Assessment Centre & Online Tests

 GSK Assessment Centre Role-Play

 This is a standard assessment centre role-play.
-Read my free Role-Play Success Guide to learn dozens of top tips.
-You can buy my Role-Play Masterclass if you’re serious about delivering an elite performance.
+Read our free Role-Play Success Guide to learn dozens of top tips.
+You can buy our Role-Play Masterclass if you’re serious about delivering an elite performance.

 A couple of GSK-specific tips:

 Keeping the GSK values and core competencies of your role in mind.
 Sure you’ll have key objectives to meet in the role-play brief, but think about how you can meet them AND demonstrate the values and competencies.

 Role-plays can be a daunting prospect for many candidates but with plenty of practise and good advice you can use this exercise as a highlight, a real stand-out moment to rise above the competition.